 Definition of Digital Signature

 The Digital Signature is a type of electronic signature and follows the particular standards.
-It offers tamper evidence and independent verification.
-The verification of digital signatures is done by the trusted third party known as Certificate Authority.
+It imparts independent verification and tamper evidence.
+The verification of digital signatures is done by the trusted third party commonly referred to a Certificate Authority.

 The message is signed by the private key of the sender which is only known to him/her; this ensures authentication of the message source.
-After signing a message, the message and its signature cannot be altered.
+The message and its signature cannot be changed thenceforth signing a message.
 Sender and receiver do not have to worry about transit alteration without the private key, the message and its signature could never be altered.
-For a valid signature sender of the message cannot deny having signed it.
-Digital signature uniquely associates with the corresponding message and provides integrity.
+The sender of the message cannot refuse having signed a signature if it is valid.
+Digital signature distinctively correlates with the corresponding message and renders integrity.

 Digital signatures need not separate from a message or document for using it in another document.
 These types of signatures depend on the document as well as on the signer.